oeed/CraftOS-Standards/Tutorial/GettingStarted.md

 One thing to note about example code is that it should be easily readable.
 Every important line should be commented (i.e. explain what you're doing!) and the code should be well formatted.
 Preferably, use camel case for all variables.
 If your code outputs something to the screen, add a comment with the exact same text.
 In Markdown, use proper highlighting for the source code (i.e. \`\`\`Lua ... \`\`\`).

 ### Step 5: Utilities
-While highly recommended, this step is in fact optional.
+> **Note**: While highly recommended, this step is in fact optional.
 Simple standards, standards that don't involve code and standards for which source code wouldn't be reusable for different platforms (such as different operating systems or frameworks) don't have to keep a repository for such small amounts of source code (less than 100 lines indented), and should instead only stick with code examples as pointed out in step 4.
 More complex standards should definitely provide libraries and APIs for easy adoption.

 Adding a few examples to the Markdown document is one thing, but publishing a library for easy manipulation and (more importantly) adoption of your brand new standard will certainly increase your user base by a ton.
 Developers love copy pasta!
 Since the CraftOS-Standards repository only contains standard docs, you should [set up your own repo](https://guides.github.com/introduction/getting-your-project-on-github/) as a place for real code (also check out the [Hello World tutorial](https://guides.github.com/activities/hello-world/) if you aren't familiar with how GitHub works yet).